Back to previous page

 • Govetts descent and Rodriguez Pass are closed due to rockfalls and landslides.
 The Grose Valley can be accessed from Blackheath via Perrys Lookdown or the Horse track.

-• Pierces Pass road and picnic area will be closed for road maintenance from May 5th to 9th, 2025.
-Parking will be available at Walls Lookout carpark and all walking tracks remain open using a short access track from the Walls Lookout carpark.
+• Pierces Pass road and picnic area will be closed for road maintenance from Monday to Friday 5th-9th and 12th-16th of May, 2025.
+Parking will be available at Walls Lookout carpark and all walking tracks remain open and are accessible from Walls Lookout carpark.
+The road will remain open over weekends.

 Adventure recreation, canyons, abseiling and rock climbing